 Situated on 10.28 acres, with a registered land and buildings façade easement, this completely restored farmhouse with formal gardens was the scene of Indian trade with early colonial settlers along the Beaver Dam Creek, and later, part of the Gettysburg Campaign.
-The farm has an original summer kitchen (with electricity), with original walk-in hearth fireplace, a granary, spring house, carriage house (garage), garden shed, outhouse, stable, and a barn with cannonball hole.
+The farm has an original summer kitchen with original walk-in hearth fireplace, a granary, spring house, carriage house, garden shed, outhouse, stable, and a barn with cannonball hole.
 The creek is a meandering spring-fed stream named by the Indians of the region during the 1700’s.

-This property is located just 4.5 miles from Lincoln Square, Gettysburg, the Tate Farm was the scene of heavy fighting on July 2nd, 1863 between Brigadier General George Armstrong Custer, Army of the Potomac and General Wade Hampton, Cobbs Legion, Army of Northern Virginia.
+Situated on 10.28 acres just 4.5 miles from Lincoln Square, the Tate Farm was the scene of heavy fighting on July 2nd, 1863 between Brigadier General George Armstrong Custer, Army of the Potomac and General Wade Hampton, Cobbs Legion, Army of Northern Virginia.
 Built in the year 1740, with an addition added on in 1820, The Tate Farm has been the scene of one of the most overlooked aspects of the Gettysburg Campaign.

 A complete laundry room on the first floor, 2 staircases (main is Mahogany) and a small library/office area.

-The house has plenty of exposed beams, dining room beam has a Confederate cannonball (Hotchkiss shell) impact mark.
+The house has plenty of exposed beams … dining room beam has a Confederate cannonball (Hotchkiss shell) impact mark.

-The property is listed on the PA Civil War Trails and The Journey Through Hallowed Ground National By-Way.
+The property is listed on the PA Civil War Trails and The Journey through Hallowed Ground National By-Way.

-Restoration included replacement of every window, addition of new Burnham oil-heating unit with completely upgraded plumbing, all new wiring with 200 amp panel, hot water baseboard heat, original bead-board doors and hardware, original German clapboard siding, all Williamsburg original colors, chair rail, large crown moldings and wood ceilings.
+Restoration included replacement of every window, addition of new Burnham oil heating unit with completely upgraded plumbing, all new wiring with 200 amp panel, hot water baseboard heat, original bead-board doors and hardware, original German clapboard siding, all Williamsburg original colors with some stenciling, chair rail, large crown moldings and wood ceilings.
 The kitchen boasts of a 9 foot wide colonial fireplace with bake oven, honey spiced pine cabinets, Corian counter, and stainless steel appliances.